 Students must park in designated student parking only.
 There will be a yearly parking fee of \$25.00 (cash or money order) for students wishing to use the student parking lot.
+Parking tags can be purchased with Mrs. Perez in the main office.
 When purchasing a parking tag, a student must furnish: